saibotsivad/jmap-fetch-test-email/README.md

 - `sender`
 - `bodyValues`

+If you use the `subject` property to find your email, make sure this list includes `subject` or an error will be thrown.

+If you use the `body` property to find your email, make sure this includes `htmlBody` and `bodyValues`, and ensure that you do not set `emailGetFetchHtmlBodyValues` to false (the default is `true`), or an error will be thrown.

 #### `emailGetFetchHtmlBodyValues: String` (default: `true`)

-If you don't want to return the HTML body in the JMAP fetch request, presumably for efficiency optimizations, you can set this to `false` to disable it.
+If you don't want to return the HTML body in the JMAP fetch request, you can set this to `false` to disable it.

 #### `maximumRetryCount: Integer` (default: `10`)